FusionAuth/fusionauth-site/site/learn/expert-advice/gaming-entertainment/securing-game-account.md

 ---
 layout: advice
 title: Securing Gaming User Accounts with Fraud Detection and Suspicious Activity Notification
 description: When it comes to gaming, saving progress is an essential job.
 Gaming user accounts do that and much more.
 However, just like any other virtual account, gaming accounts need to be secured from fraudulent activity as well.
-In this guide, you will talk about the significance of securing gaming accounts and show some ways in which it can be done.
+In this guide, learn about the significance of securing gaming accounts and the ways in which it can be done.
 author: Rabo James Bature
 image: advice/zero-trust/expert-advice-auth-providers-and-zero-trust-architecture-header-image.png
-category: Security
+category: Gaming and Entertainment
-date: 2022-01-05
+date: 2022-06-01
-dateModified: 2022-01-05
+dateModified: 2022-06-01
 ---

 As the industry continues to grow, gaming is becoming a [way for users to make money](https://www.teknosassociates.com/how-do-professional-gamers-make-money/) in addition to being a form of entertainment.
 Gamers need to be able to track and save their progress to qualify for prize money, esports league salaries, or sponsorships, as well as add to their streaming content or videos on demand.
 Their unique user accounts are vital to their success.